rahulrao6/photoshop/README.md

 green component filters.
 The value, luma, and intensity filters are only available in the text-based or script program modes.

-## Missing Features

-No significant features from earlier assignments are missing in this version.
-Currently, the working filters in the GUI include screen, multiply, red component, blue component, and green component, while the value, luma, and intensity filters only work with text-based or script program modes.

 ## Requirements and Dependencies